LioQing/BIO-Simple-Notes/Biotechnology and Modern Techniques (E4).md

 Genome definition: the ***complete DNA sequence*** on a haploid set of chromosome
 Mapping definition: the ***identification and locating*** of genetic sequences

+benefits & applications:
+- for studying and understanding of genes
+- improve medical field
+- new ways to tackle environmental problems
+- forensics science
+- agriculture & livestock breeding
+- for studying and understanding evolution

+limitations:
+- many gene functions are still unknown
+- ethical, legal, social issues:
+	- ownership (who can use)
+	- privacy (who can access)
+	- psychological impact (non-treatable genetic disorders may cause anxiety)
+	- public perception (discrimination)

 ## Recombinant DNA Technology
 is the process of isolating a DNA fragment from a donor cell and inserting it into the DNA of another cell